serif-health/takehome/DS_README.md

 - **Programming Language & Libraries**: You can use any appropriate language, libraries, frameworks, or toolchain that you deem appropriate.
 - **Output**: A single output dataset resulting from the integration of the two data samples.
 At the row level, the presence of a data point from either the hospital or payer data (or both, and the relative delta between them, in the case of a match) should be shown.
 You should share any Python scripts, SQL, notebooks, or code extracts you use to get the job done, along with a README that explains your approach, including any assumptions, methodologies, and decisions made during the process.
 - **Time Investment**: We are a small engineering team with limited resources, and often have to make hard tradeoffs to meet deadlines and make rapid forward progress.
 We do not want this takehome to take more than a few hours out of your day.
-So, please timebox any solution to two hours max, and know that you have the opportunity to discuss the tradeoffs you made when submitting your solution.
-If you finish early, we'd recommend adding additional notes or commentary to the README (e.g. discussion of performance characteristics, how you would ideally test and release this in a production environment, feature iterations that might come next, so on).
+So, please timebox any technical work to two hours max, with 30 additional minutes dedicated to documenting your learnings and decisions.
+Know that you have the opportunity to discuss the tradeoffs you made when submitting your solution.
+If you finish early, we'd recommend adding additional notes, or commentary to the README (e.g. expected fill rates, issues you forsee as payer and hospital count increase, how you would ideally test and release this in a production environment, feature iterations that might come next, so on).

 ## Submission Guidelines
 1. **Repository Setup**: